Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

 \subsection{Phase Space Reconstruction}

-The results are presented in three forms: (1) the reference standard results computed from full voltage data using the temporal method (temporal LE), (2) the APD-based estimate using the same temporal method (temporal LE), and (3) the APD-based estimate using the spatial-temporal method (spatial LE).
-The spatial-temporal algorithm evaluates one-step divergence, as defined in Eq.~\ref{Eq 9}, which makes it unsuitable for voltage signals that typically exhibit divergence over multiple steps (approximately one APD cycle).
-For this reason, the spatial-temporal method is not applied to the voltage data.

 As noted earlier, a lag value of \( \tau = 1 \) is selected given that the simulation data is noise-free.
-The effect of the embedding dimension \( m \) on APD signals from the parameter set \( \tau_d \) is shown in Fig.~\ref{fig:FNN}.
-A plateau is observed beyond \( m = 4 \), where the percentage of false nearest neighbors no longer decreases significantly.
+The effect of the embedding dimension \( m \) on the percentage of false nearest neighbors using APD signals for different values of \( \tau_d \) is shown in Fig.~\ref{fig:FNN}.
+Convergence is observed beyond $m = 4$, confirming a dimension sufficient for phase space reconstruction.
 Therefore, we select \( m = 4 \) as the embedding dimension for all subsequent analyses.
-Similar plateaus are observed across other parameter sets.
-The maximum initial separation \( \epsilon \), used in both temporal and spatial LE calculations, is determined via a grid search.
+Consistent convergence at $m=4$ is observed when varying other parameters in both the FK and TNNP models.